 2.7 History of Annual Changes

+The 2020-2021 cycle of IHE Pharmacy initiative introduced the following changes or additions:

+PHARM-5 transaction for allowing CMPD Actors to use a RESTful communication protocol (MHD-based) as underlying transport mechanism;

+PHARM-1 support for cross-community communication in order to allow a CMPD Manager from one community to forward a request to a CMPD Manager from another community;

+Various clarifications as part of the general maintenance of the profile.

 The 2018-2019 cycle of IHE Pharmacy initiative introduced the notion of “provisional prescription”, for handling scenarios like a patient going to a community pharmacy and asking for dispense on a prescription he or she will get the day after.
 The selected implementation aims at minimizing the impact on existing implementations while offering a solution to such common situations respecting the spirit of the CMPD workflow.

 In the 2017-2018 cycle of the IHE Pharmacy initiative, the following major changes were introduced to this supplement (please see the list of this year’s change proposals for the complete set of changes at ftp://ftp.ihe.net/Pharmacy/Technical_Framework/CP%20Overview):